NaturalSelectionLabs/Unidata/docs/guide/profiles/ENS.md

 You can use Infura API for free (25 requests / seconds, 10,000,000 requests / month), and you can pay for more frequent requests.
 :::

-[ENS](https://ens.domains/) is an famous Ethereum name service.
+[ENS](https://ens.domains/) is a famous Ethereum name service.

-You can initialize with `ipfsGateway` and `infuraProjectID` to get potentially faster response or higher stability.
+You can initialize with `ipfsGateway` and `infuraProjectID` to potentially get a faster response or higher stability.

 ## API